Pierre Derbigny

+Pierre Derbigny (June 30, 1769 – October 6, 1829) was a French born judge and politician who served as the sixth governor of Louisiana.
+He was an advocate of integrating Louisiana into the United States and played a central role in the establishment of Louisiana's legal system.

+Early life

-Pierre Augustin Charles Bourguignon Derbigny (June 30, 1769 – October 6, 1829) was the sixth Governor of Louisiana.
-Born in 1769, at Laon, France, the eldest son of Augustin Bourguignon d'Herbigny who was President of the Directoire de l'Aisne and Mayor of Laon, and Louise Angélique Blondela.
+Pierre Augustin Bourguignon Derbigny was born in Laon, France, on June 30, 1769, the eldest son of Louise Angélique Blondela and Augustin Bourguignon d'Herbigny.
+His father was President of the Directoire de l'Aisne and Mayor of Laon.

 Derbigny studied law at Ste.
 Genevieve but fled France in 1791 during the French Revolution.
-He first went to Saint-Domingue, and then arrived in Pittsburgh, Pennsylvania, and married Felicité Odile de Hault de Lassus with whom he had five daughters and two sons.

-He moved, first to Missouri, then Florida, and finally to Louisiana, arriving in New Orleans, then a Spanish colony, in 1797.
-In 1803 he became private secretary to Etienne Bore, mayor of New Orleans, and was appointed Secretary of the Legislative Council.
+He first went to Saint-Domingue, and then arrived in Pittsburgh, Pennsylvania, and finally settled in New Orleans, then part of the Spanish Colony.
+After the Louisiana Purchase in 1803, he became private secretary to Etienne Bore, first mayor of New Orleans, and was appointed Secretary of the Legislative Council.
 In the same year Governor Claiborne appointed him official interpreter of languages for the territory.
-After the United States' annexation of the Louisiana Purchase in 1803, Derbigny was one of the representatives of the new Americans in Washington seeking self-government for the Orleans Territory.
-His oration of July 4, 1804, also urges for the reopening of the slave trade.